akade/Akade.IndexedSet/README.md

 - [x] Easier updating of keys
 - [x] More index types (Trie)
 - [x] Range insertion and corresponding `.ToIndexedSet().WithIndex(x => ...).[...].Build()`
-- [x] Refactoring to allow a primarykey-less set: this was an artifical restriction that is not necessary
+- [x] Refactoring to allow a primarykey-less set: this was an artificial restriction that is not necessary
 - [x] Benchmarks
 - [x] Simplification of string indices, i.e. Span/String based overloads to avoid `AsMemory()`...
 - [x] Analyzers to help with best practices
+- [x] Multi-key everything: All index types can be used with multiple keys per element.
 - [ ] Tree-based range index for better insertion performance
 - [ ] Aggregates (i.e. sum or average: interface based on state & add/removal state update functions)
-- [ ] Custom (equality) comparators for indices
+- [ ] Custom (equality) comparer for indices
+- [ ] Helper functions for search scenarios (Searching in multiple properties, text-reprocessing & result merging)
+- [ ] Becnhmark vs elastic search

 If you have any suggestion or found a bug / unexpected behavior, open an issue!
 I will also review PRs and integrate them if they fit the project.